Appropriate warm-up and cool-down periods are an important part of any exercise programme.

 One of the best ways to warm up is to perform the upcoming exercise at a slow pace.
 This will allow you to simulate at low intensity the movements you are about to perform at higher intensity during your chosen activity.
 Typical examples include steady jogging, cycling or swimming before progressing to a faster speed.
 This may then be followed by some sport-specific movements and activities, such as a few minutes of easy catching practice for cricketers or baseball players, going through the motion of bowling a ball for lawn bowlers, shoulder rolls, or side-stepping and slow-paced practice hits for tennis players.
 Sport-specific warm-ups are often designed by a qualified trainer in that sport.

 Any stretching is best performed after your muscles are warm, so only stretch after your general warm-up.
-Stretching muscles when they are cold may lead to a tear.
+Stretching muscles when they are cold and less pliable may lead to a tear.
 Stretching during a warm-up can include some slow, controlled circling movements at key joints, such as shoulder rolls, but the stretches should not be forced or done at a speed that may stretch the joint, muscles and tendons beyond their normal length.

 Another component of stretching during a warm-up is ‘static stretching’ — where a muscle is gently stretched and held in the stretched position for 10-30 seconds.
 This is generally considered the safest method of stretching.

 Perform a light static stretching routine at the end of your warm-up by stretching each of the muscle groups you will be using in your chosen activity.
 A static stretch should be held at the point where you can feel the stretch but do not experience any discomfort.
 If you feel discomfort, ease back on the stretch.
 Remember not to bounce when holding the stretch.
-Don’t spend so long doing your stretches that your muscles cool down and your heart rate returns to its resting level.
-It is better to keep most of your static stretching for after your exercise session, that is, as part of your cool-down.

 Studies comparing a warm-up that includes static stretching with a warm-up that does not include static stretching have shown that pre-exercise static stretching improves flexibility, but its effect on injury prevention remains unclear.
+Hence you may find it better to keep most of your static stretching for after your exercise session, that is, as part of your cool-down.

 Apart from static stretching, other methods of stretching include ballistic, dynamic and PNF (proprioceptive neuromuscular facilitation) stretching, each of which is best done under instruction from a qualified fitness instructor or sports coach.